 The Heavy Cost of Improper Lifting

 HoverTech International’s product engineering – how they work – tends to take center stage in conversations, for good reason.
-The HoverMatt® Air Transfer System, HoverSling® Transfer and Lift System, and HoverJack® Air Patient Lift are remarkably visual, with design rarely seen in healthcare environments (design like air escape technology that lets HoverMatt float above surfaces, like an air hockey puck, while bearing the weight of a patient).
+The HoverMatt® Air Transfer Mattress, HoverSling® Transfer and Lift System, and HoverJack® Air Patient Lift are remarkably visual, with design rarely seen in healthcare environments (design like air escape technology that lets HoverMatt float above surfaces, like an air hockey puck, while bearing the weight of a patient).

 While we relish opportunities to discuss and even fawn over our products, we’re intentional about bringing conversations back to the why.
 Why is HoverMatt’s ability to reduce exertion by 80 to 90% so valuable?
 Why does HoverJack’s lifting technology, which provides a no-lift solution so crucial?
 (Spoiler: It’s not just their cool features!).
 Clinical caregivers always know the answer.
 For anyone who’s unsure, allow us to widen the lens and illustrate the connection between our Safe Patient Handling and Mobility (SPHM) technology and the pressing problems – including costs – it helps eliminate.